PrincetonUniversity/job_defense_shield/docs/alert/time_limits.md

 - `email_subject`: Subject of the email message to users.

-- `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be included in the calculation.
-The Prometheus server must be queried for each running job, which can be an expensive operation.
-Default: False

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).

 - `excluded_users`: (Optional) List of users to exclude from receiving emails.
 These users will still appear